Introducing the Quilt Museum

 Work areas: audience research, strategic marketing

-We have recently completed a project with the Quilt Museum and Gallery in York to research their audiences and review the visitor offer.
-This work involved a large scale visitor survey, focus groups, internal and external peer reviews and consultation with current users and non-users.
-The work will inform the museum's strategic marketing plan and future developments.
+In 2010 we worked with the Quilt Museum and Gallery in York to research their audiences and review the visitor offer.
+This work involved a large-scale visitor survey, focus groups, internal and external peer reviews and consultation with current users and non-users.
+The work informed the museum's strategic marketing plan and will feed into future developments.

 The Hawley Gallery at Kelham Island Museum